 What Is Mainframe Computer?

-Mainframe Computer is a powerful computer having multiple user interfaces.
+in broad, the definition of mainframe computer can be described as a Mainframe Computer is a powerful computer having multiple user interfaces.
 Primarily ‘mainframe’ referred to the large cabinets which housed the Central Processing Unit and the main memory.
 Mainframes can run uninterrupted for tens of years.
 The term RAS (reliability, availability, serviceability) is a very important characteristic of mainframe computer since it used for application where the thing has to be done with zero downtime.
 It is used for millions of smaller and simpler calculations and transactions, unlike supercomputers.

-A Brief History of Mainframe Computer’s Development Throughout the Ages.
+A Brief History of Mainframe Computer

-Currently, the mainframes being sold by IBM are the product of enormous developments on their basic design of IBM System/360.
+Currently, the mainframes being sold by IBM are the product of enormous developments in their basic design of IBM System/360.
 Starting from 1952 IBM manufactured many large computers of IBM 700/7000 series up to 1960s.
 These computers created supremacy of IBM in EDP (Electronic Data processing).
 In the very beginning, IBM sold mainframes devoid of any software and operating system.
 The first generation of IBM mainframes used vacuum tubing while the second generation used transistors.
-Eventually, IBM started to provide software and Operating System to their customer which was initially left to up to the customers to write.
-Currently, IBM is marketing their IBM series.
+Eventually, IBM started to provide software and Operating systems to their customer which was initially left to up to the customers to write.
+Currently, IBM is marketing its IBM series.

 Supercomputers best known for its processing capacity is used for some top-notch calculations like medical research, weather forecasting.
 They are used data crunching and number crunching thus having the capability to solve various scientific and engineering problems.
 Whereas mainframes are used basically for transaction purposes.
-Mainframes might need to do millions of updates to its database in a second when it is being used by retailers, airlines, banks etc. Mainframes don’t cost thousands of dollars but millions of dollars.
+Mainframes might need to do millions of updates to its database in a second when it is being used by retailers, airlines, banks, etc. Mainframes don’t cost thousands of dollars but millions of dollars.
 Bad news for the gamers out there is that mainframes can’t render floating points thus can’t be used for games.

-Mainframe computers work behind the scenes in many complicated calculations for various large companies like NASA, Walmart etc. Ninety-six out of the top one hundred banks and twenty-three out of the twenty-five US retailers use mainframes.
+Mainframe computers work behind the scenes in many complicated calculations for various large companies like NASA, Walmart, etc. Ninety-six out of the top one hundred banks and twenty-three out of the twenty-five US retailers use mainframes.
 The name mainframe comes from its appearance, massive machines living inside large cabinets.